-- to know the special safety measures and arrangements to be adopted in their own working areas and to ensure that they are applied; - to observe standards of dress consistent with safety and hygiene; - to exercise good standards of housekeeping and cleanliness; - to know and apply the emergency procedures in respect of fire and first aid; - to use, and not wilfully misuse, neglect or interfere with things provided for his/her own safety and/or the safety of others; - to cooperate with other employees in promoting improved safety measures in the school; - to cooperate with the Head and the appointed Health & Safety coordinator, including engaging and completing in any prescribed training; - to maintain a safe and secure environment for all students by: - (i) monitoring and controlling the physical fabric of the school and its environment; - (iii) controlling access to school premises and teaching areas; - (ii) monitoring visitors (see 5.8); - (iii)safeguarding Internet access through the use of software filters.
+- 30. to know the special safety measures and arrangements to be adopted in their own working areas and to ensure that they are applied; - 31. to observe standards of dress consistent with safety and hygiene; - 32. to exercise good standards of housekeeping and cleanliness; - 33. to know and apply the emergency procedures in respect of fire and first aid; - 34. to use, and not wilfully misuse, neglect or interfere with things provided for his/her own safety and/or the safety of others; - 35. to cooperate with other employees in promoting improved safety measures in the school; - 36. to cooperate with the Headteacher and the appointed Health & Safety coordinator, including engaging and completing in any prescribed training; - 37. to maintain a safe and secure environment for all students by: - 38. monitoring and controlling the physical fabric of the school and its environment. - 39. controlling access to school premises and teaching areas. - 40. monitoring visitors (see 5.8); - 41. safeguarding Internet access through the use of software filters.